Search Overview

 In order to offer desktop search functionalities, TagSpaces provides a variety of search-related features, which are described in this section.

 With the search functionality, you are able to find files and folders by their name, tags, and other properties.
-The search algorithm considers different weights for the following properties of the indexed entries:
+The search algorithm considers different weights for the following properties of the indexed entries, with the file or folder name being the strongest signal:

-• PRO The content of TXT, MD, and HTML files if the full-text search is activated for the current location.
+- PRO The content of supported text and office files if the full-text search is activated for the current location.

 The user can start a search by switching to the search area by pressing the Ctrl+F / Cmd+F key combination.
 It can also be opened by clicking on the search text field.